CephalofairGames/merc-packs-faq/index.md

 **I cannot find Room tiles 8 or 14.
 Am I missing a board?** No - there are no 8 or 14 room tiles in Gloomhaven: Second Edition; these tiles aren't needed for any scenarios.

+**The Welcome to Gloomhaven booklet has me sorting out 3 decks marked with star symbols, but I only have 2.** Bless Cards are the third; they are shared between players and monsters so do not have star symbols.

 **How many of each Event deck do I use?** You shuffle cards 1-20 of each deck to create the available events.
 Please see the Welcome to Gloomhaven booklet.

 **How many of the Personal Quests are added when I begin the campaign?** You start with Personal Quests 01-11, shuffled to create the Available deck.
 The remainder will become available later, or used for Inspiration retirements.